Solv-eze: Automated Placement of Explicit Water Molecules Using 3D-RISM: Introduction

-Water molecules play an essential role in virtually all aspects of biomolecular function.\cite{wiggins1990role,dargaville2022water,ball2017water,bellissent2016water} In protein-ligand binding, water molecules at the interface can mediate recognition through hydrogen-bonding networks, contributing significantly to binding affinity and specificity.\cite{zsido2025water} Crystallographic studies frequently reveal ordered water molecules that form bridging hydrogen bonds between protein and ligand atoms, underscoring their structural importance in molecular recognition.\cite{Levy2006,darby2019water} Standard protocols \cite{roe_protocol_2020,abraham_gromacs_2015,joCHARMMGUIWebbasedGraphical2008,braun_best_2019,case2023ambertools} for preparing solvated biomolecular systems involve overlaying the solute with a pre-equilibrated water box and subsequently deleting water molecules that sterically overlap with solute atoms.
-The overlap criterion is typically defined using a distance cutoff of approximately 4 \AA, which significantly overestimates the true steric exclusion radius.
+Standard protocols \cite{roe_protocol_2020,abraham_gromacs_2015,joCHARMMGUIWebbasedGraphical2008,braun_best_2019,case2023ambertools} for preparing solvated biomolecular systems involve overlaying the solute with a pre-equilibrated water box and subsequently deleting water molecules that sterically overlap with solute atoms.
+The overlap criteria typically uses van der Waals radii, thereby overestimating the region inaccessible to water.
+Furthermore, the discrete water molecules in the pre-equilibrated box are unlikely to coincide with favorable hydration sites, particularly in buried cavities and protein-ligand interfaces.
 This conservative approach artificially creates regions of zero water density, or vacuum, on the solute surface, at protein-ligand interfaces, and in buried cavities.
-Bridging water sites at protein-ligand interfaces are of particular concern, as the deletion protocol systematically removes water molecules that should mediate their interactions.
+Bridging water sites at protein-ligand interfaces are of particular concern, as the deletion protocol systematically removes water molecules that should mediate protein-ligand interactions.

-In standard protocols, after preparatory steps including water deletion, the system undergoes energy minimization and is relaxed through MD simulation.
+After preparatory steps, the system undergoes energy minimization and is relaxed through MD simulation.
 These steps are employed with the expectation that water molecules will diffuse into underpopulated regions and establish distributions consistent with the target ensemble.
-However, this assumption breaks down for water molecules in occluded environments such as structural waters buried within proteins, waters in gated cavities requiring conformational changes for exchange, and, critically, bridging waters between proteins and their bound ligands.\cite{wall_biomolecular_2019,williams1994buried,Levy2006,darby2019water,ben-shalom_simulating_2019} For bridging water sites to properly equilibrate through conventional MD, the ligand would need to unbind to permit water exchange, a dynamic process with timescales often orders of magnitude longer than practical classical MD equilibration simulations.\cite{pal2004dynamics}
+However, this assumption breaks down for water molecules in occluded environments such as structural waters buried within proteins, waters in gated cavities requiring conformational changes for exchange, and, critically, bridging waters between proteins and their bound ligands.\cite{wall_biomolecular_2019,williams1994buried,Levy2006,darby2019water,ben-shalom_simulating_2019} For buried bridging water sites to properly equilibrate through conventional MD, the ligand would need to unbind to permit water exchange, a dynamic process with timescales often orders of magnitude longer than practical classical MD equilibration simulations.\cite{pal2004dynamics}